localpreservation/localpreservation.github.io/_resources/architectural-character.md

 ---
 title: "Architectural Character: Identifying the Visual Aspects of Historic Buildings as an Aid to Preserving their Character"
-excerpt: "The purpose of this Brief is to help the owner or the architect identify those features or elements that give the building its visual character and that should be taken into account in order to preserve them to the maximum extent possible."
+excerpt: "The purpose of this resource is to help the owner or the architect identify those features or elements that give the building its visual character and that should be taken into account in order to preserve them to the maximum extent possible."
 date: 1988-09-01
 modified: 2017-01-06
 difficulty: Intermediate